ShrutiRenuse18/Stock_Sentiment_Analysis/README.md

 2) Stock Price Prediction: Predicts whether stock prices increased or decreased based on the sentiment analysis of news articles.

 3) Data Visualization: Provides visualizations to better understand the relationship between news sentiment and stock price movements.
-Using nlp, the Stock Sentiment Analyzer assists in determining if the stock prices increased or fell in response to the news headlines.